UlmApi/ulmapi.github.com/README.md

 Copy the file `_drafts/TYPE-template.html` to `_posts` and call it `yyyy-mm-dd-title.ext` (year, month, day, title, extension).
 Extension is normally html or markdown.
 Fill out the template as described in that file.

+For remote pages, note that the content is used as a description.
+For all other page types, a click-able post title will appear.